Bring your camera and your creativity!

 Dwight's prints are held in numerous collections both in the U.S. and abroad, including those at AT&T, Atlantic Health System, Atlanticare, Pfizer, the Geraldine R. Dodge Foundation, the Community Foundation of New Jersey, Horizon Blue Cross Blue Shield, Johnson & Johnson, Merck & Co., Merrill Lynch, the Liberty Science Center, Oppenheimer.
 AT&T and the Richard M. Ross Art Museum.

 A lifelong conservationist, Dwight has served on the boards of several conservation organizations in his home state of New Jersey.
 He has volunteered hundreds of hours and raised thousands of dollars for charities and conservation efforts.
 He founded and curated the Annual Highlands Juried Art Exhibit with the New Jersey Highlands Coalition.
-Now in its ninth year, the Exhibit has been hosted by the Smithsonian-affiliated Morris Museum in Morristown, NJ, the Atrium Gallery, also in Morristown, and Farmstead Arts in Basking Ridge.
+Now in its 10th year, the Exhibit has been hosted by the Smithsonian-affiliated Morris Museum in Morristown, NJ, the Atrium Gallery, also in Morristown, and Farmstead Arts in Basking Ridge.